placing and digging the hole for a tree

 a stronger root system with some movement in the wind.

-tree's bark from wires and ties with short
+Protect the tree bark from wires and ties with short

 sections of old garden hose, which work well.